DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 description: |-
   Non-UK teachers and trainees in physics and languages could be eligible for financial help from the UK government.
 related_content:
-    Career progression stories: "/blog/tag/career-progression"
-    Salaries and benefits of teaching in England : "/salaries-and-benefits" A day in the life of a teacher in England : "/a-day-in-the-life-of-a-teacher"
+    Train to teach in England as a non-UK citizen : "/non-uk-teachers/train-to-teach-in-england-as-an-international-student" Teach in England if you trained outside the UK: "/non-uk-teachers/teach-in-england-if-you-trained-overseas" Apply for your visa to teach in England: "/non-uk-teachers/visas-for-non-uk-teachers" Apply for your visa to train to teach in England: "/non-uk-teachers/fees-and-funding-for-non-uk-trainees"

 promo_content:
 date: "2021-05-27"
 image: "static/content/hero-images/0002.jpg"